April 7, 2026

 Most startups do not have a traffic problem.
 They have a conversion problem.
 You can spend weeks squeezing out another 500 visitors from SEO or paid ads, then quietly lose them because your landing page is confusing, your forms are clunky, or your CTA is doing the charisma equivalent of a wet sock.

 That is why conversion rate optimization matters so much early on.
 A small lift in signups or demo requests compounds across every channel.
 The good news is that you do not need a giant budget to start.
 The best free CRO stack for startups usually combines analytics, behavior insights, and testing.
 If you want the short version: use GA4 for funnels, Microsoft Clarity for behavior, and PageDuel for running actual A/B tests on your pages.
+Two of those three are genuinely free forever; the third is the one worth paying single-digit dollars for.

 That mix is also what shows up across current search results.
 Ranking pages from Omniconvert, Wisepops, and Lancaster Chamber all recommend some version of the same stack: analytics plus recordings plus experimentation.
 The difference is that most roundups stop at listing tools.
 Startups need to know which free tools are actually useful before the budget exists for Hotjar, VWO, or Optimizely.